Individual and team competition

-Matches will be in a best-of-three-game format.
-One loss in Olympic tournament format will result in elimination from the tournament, save for in the semifinals when the two losers will advance to the Bronze Medal Game.
+Both individual and team competition matches use a best-of-three format.
+One loss in Olympic tournament format will result in elimination from the tournament, save for in the semifinals when the two losers will advance to the bronze-medal final.

-A game will be won when a player reaches 21 points with a two-point advantage.
-In the event of a 20-20 tie, the players will keep playing until one gets a two-point advantage.
-In the event of a 29-29 tie, the winner of the next point will win the match.
+A game is won when a player reaches 21 points with a two-point advantage.
+In the event of a 20-20 tie, the players keep playing until one gets a two-point advantage.
+In the event of a 29-29 tie, the winner of the next point wins the match.

 A point is won on every serve and occurs when an opponent fails to return the shuttlecock over the net or hits it out of the designated court area.
 A player may lose a point if they touch the net with their own person or enter their opponent's side of the court by going underneath the net.